TIME TO READ: 2m 30s

 While barbecuing means you can spend less time in the kitchen and more time outdoors, it doesn’t totally eliminate cleaning up.
 To keep your barbecue in tip-top condition, you should really look after it just as you would with your interior cooking appliances.
 Removing grease and protecting it from the outdoor elements will increase the life of your barbecue and improve the taste.
 Here’s how to care for your BBQ and give it a little TLC:

 Before you get cooking

+Our care for your BBQ tips starts before you get cooking.
 If you have just purchased a high-quality barbecue, your hotplates are most likely to be coated with vitreous enamel and will just require a gentle wash with soapy water.

 Those with uncoated hotplates are recommended to season the surfaces to prevent any rust.
 Simply, wash your hotplates in soapy water and dry well before applying a light coating of cooking oil.
 Turn on the barbecue for about three minutes to heat the plates.

 When you’re ready to cook, lightly apply cooking oil on the hotplate to prevent food sticking.
 After you’ve cleaned your barbecue, add another light coat of oil to protect the surfaces from corrosion.

 Giving your barbecue a clean